Skip to main content

 Research

-Our research program is guided by the concept of “Nutritional Gerontotoxicology” - the toxicology of aging in the context of nutrition.
-It is embedded within the institute’s overarching research theme: “Molecular mechanisms of nutrition-dependent homeostasis and dysfunction.”
-We focus particularly on how toxicological processes interact with diet-related compounds during aging, aiming to better understand these interactions and to generate new insights that promote healthy aging.
+Our research program is guided by the key theme “Nutritional Genotoxicology and Gerontotoxicology” - the nutritional toxicology of DNA damage and aging processes.
+It is embedded within the institute’s research focus on “Molecular mechanisms of nutrition-dependent homeostasis and dysfunction.”

 Link to Research